opensource-table/ost-photos/sdc_project/API.md

  Endpoint: ```/photos/:id```
 - is to used to delete a specific item in the database.
 On a successful updating, a http response code of 200 (No error, operation successful).
 - If an error occurs, it will respond with a 501(Requested HTTP operation not supported.)
-- The respond code is with a response http code of 404(not found)